 If you’ve made it this far down, woohoo!
 You must be very serious about brush calligraphy and hand lettering as a hobby.
 So, let me help you.

 Free practice sheets are available in the Lettering Library.
-In order to access it, you’ll need to be signed up to receive the once-weekly email list (click the link below).
-Please CONFIRM your subscription (check spam) and then you’ll get the password.
+In order to access it, you’ll need to be signed up (there is a big, teal box on this page – sign up there).

 Digital Brush Lettering

 You have a couple of options to take your brush calligraphy digital.
 Personally, I use Illustrator and the iPad app Procreate.
 I’ll write a separate article on these because it’s a very different lettering experience than pen and paper.

 Please Save or Share This Beginner Hand Lettering Resource